MrDrMcCoy/vura/readme.md

 [Source Version]
  - Python 2.7
  - Internet access for initial repository creation
- - User permission to bind port 80
+ - User permission to bind port 80 (or use authbind - recommended)
  - (Optional) genisoimage - If you wish to be able to generate ISO images

 Instructions